-The preparation of financial statements in accordance with GAAP accepted in the U.S. requires management to make estimates and assumptions that affect the reported amounts and related disclosures in the financial statements.
+The preparation of financial statements in accordance with accounting principles generally accepted in the United States of America. requires management to make estimates and assumptions that affect the reported amounts and related disclosures in the financial statements.
 Management considers an accounting estimate to be critical if: